 Let’s Compare Some of the Best Kill Switch VPNs

-Here is a quick comparison of the top 6 VPN providers in 2021:
+Here is a quick comparison of the top six VPN providers with kill switches in 2022:

 |Security||AES 256 Bit||AES 256 Bit||AES 256 Bit||AES 256 Bit||AES 256-bit||AES 256-bit|